Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Empirical Application: Microcredit Experiments

 We consider four scenarios that synthetically generate target populations to mimic the types of distributional shifts researchers may encounter in practice.
 Specifically, empirical target distributions are constructed by resampling from the original source site data, with the total number of target observations held constant across all scenarios.
+We treat the oracle CATE as the weighted average of source-site CATEs.
+The four scenarios are summarized below.

 \begin{enumerate} \item \textit{Pooled source distribution}.
 The target distribution is identical to the pooled source distribution, with mixture weights proportional to the sample sizes of the original source sites. \item \textit{Equally weighted distribution}.
 The target distribution is a mixture of all source distributions with equal weights. \item \textit{Single site dominated distribution}.
 The target distribution is primarily dominated by a single source site, mimicking a scenario in which the target population closely resembles subsets of the source sites.
 The sampling weights are set as $\left(\frac{5}{8}, \frac{1}{8}, \frac{1}{8}, \frac{1}{8}\right)$, with one site contributing $\frac{5}{8}$ of the target population and the remaining three sites contributing $\frac{1}{8}$ each. \item \textit{Two sites dominated distribution.} The target distribution is dominated by two source sites, each contributing 40\% of the weight, while the remaining two sites contribute 10\% each. \end{enumerate}